Strictly Come Dancing: Series 9 (2011)

-The ninth season began in September 2011.
+The ninth series began in September 2011.
 The couples were paired up for the first time on the launch show.
 This was the last series to feature Alesha Dixon as a judge; she left the show to become a judge on Britain's Got Talent.

 Zoe Ball replaced Claudia Winkleman as host of Strictly Come Dancing: It Takes Two due to Winkleman having just given birth.